Wissance/WeatherControl/README.md

 We are having following Key Items:

-1. `Controllers` - we are using base classes from a `Wissance.WebApiToollit`, in this lib we have eithther controllers for read-only and for full `CRUD` resources.
+1. `Controllers` - we are using base classes from a `Wissance.WebApiToollit`, in this lib we have either controllers for read-only and for full `CRUD` resources.
 2. `Managers` - classes that are responsible for manage all business logic, in this project we have only one manager class - `EdgeDbManager` that is common for `CRUD` operation over all resources
 3. `EqlResolver` - class that is responsible for association `model` (`resource`) with operation